codio/site/source/docs/content/authoring/playmode.html.md

 - **Increase/Decrease Font** allows the user to incrementally increase/decrease the player font size.
 - **[Show/Hide Section List Hamburger Icon](/docs/content/authoring/collapse/)** allows the user to show/hide the section list.

-## Restore Current Files
+## Restore current files
 The Restore Current Files feature is a great way to reset/restore any files on that page to its initial state after hacking sample code around.
-You can restore your files from the menu as shown below.
+Files can be restored from the menu as shown below.

 <img alt="authtoken" src="/img/docs/guides/reset.png" class="simple"/>